|Issue Date (Last Review Date)

 - Avoid personal relationships with learners

-- It is not appropriate for staff to have a physically or emotionally intimate relationship with a young person under the age of 18.
+- It is not appropriate for employees to have a physically or emotionally intimate relationship with a young person under the age of 18.
 Particular attention is drawn to the provisions of the Sexual Offences Act 2003 which created a new criminal offence of abuse of “a position of trust”

 - Only Company official social media should be used for engaging with the wider community.
 Inappropriate or abusive comments should be removed swiftly, and abusive individuals blocked/reported to the social media concerned.
 Wherever possible, communication should be only public pages and avoid colloquial language/abbreviations which may be misinterpreted (e.g. LOL)